SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

     org.spongepowered.plugin.PluginContainer
     net.kyori.adventure.text.Component

-The first step is to get a new :javadoc:`Command.Builder` builder.
+The first step is to get a new :javadoc:`Builder` builder.
 The builder provides methods to modify the command help messages, command arguments and the command logic.
 These methods can be chained.